s265350/django-steam/README.md

 ## 1. Environment variables

-You'll need to change name to the "template.env" file to ".env" and fill all the empty fields:
+You'll need to change name to the ".env.template" file to ".env" and fill all the empty fields:
 - SECRET_KEY: your Django project secret key
 - STEAM_API_KEY: your Steam secret key
+- ABSOLUTE_URL: uncomment (#) the variable you want to use and comment or delete the others
-- ABSOLUTE_URL: 0.0.0.0 (with docker) or 127.0.0.1 (without docker)
+ - 0.0.0.0 (with docker)
+ - 127.0.0.1 (without docker)
+ - your domain if you have one

 ## 2. SSL certificate (for HTTPS)